pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - A new code changes management system named Epica for easier reviewing and recovering of your code
 - Integrated support for Git and easy-to-use tool for repositories and commits management named `Iceberg` (as preview for Pharo 7)
 - `Unified foreign function interface` (UFFI) for interfacing with the outside world was significantly improved
+- The PharoVM is now part of OpenSmalltalk initiative
 - Introduction of objects immutability, alternative bytecode sets and block closures independent on outer context
 - The whole Pharo is now able to be bootstrapped from source codes managed by Git and Pharo modularity was improved
 - The `Dark Theme` was improved and set as default color theme for Pharo